YaoApp/gou-dev-app/mcps/README.md

 - `description`: Description of what the server provides
 - `endpoint` (optional): Exposes the server at `/v1/mcps/{endpoint}` for external MCP clients
   - Supports HTTP and SSE transport protocols
-  - Example: `"endpoint": "/dsl"` → accessible at `/v1/mcps/dsl`
+  - Example: `"endpoint": "/customer"` → accessible at `/v1/mcps/customer`
   - If not provided, the server is only accessible within Yao application
+- `capabilities` (optional): Declare server capabilities
+  - `tools`: Tool-related capabilities
+  - `resources`: Resource-related capabilities (subscribe, listChanged)
-- `tools`: Map of MCP tool names to Yao process names
+- `tools`: Map of MCP tool names to Yao process names (for operations)
   - Can map to any Yao process: built-in, custom, or plugin processes
+- `resources`: Map of MCP resource names to Yao process names (for read-only data access)
+  - Resources are read-only but can accept parameters via URI query strings

 ## File Structure